SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 Note that while editing these configuration files, you'll see another environment variable `destinations` - this is a quick way of defining simple destinations instead of setting them up at the subaccount or service instance level on SAP Cloud Platform.
 (The `destinations.json` file is an unused configuration file used when having a destination automatically defined on SAP Cloud Platform, and has been kept in this repo for reference.)

+🚨 Be sure not to commit these changes to your repository lest they find their way to GitHub.
+We included the original files (containing the "YOUR-API-KEY" placeholders) so you could start from there, but we strongly recommend you do not share your configuration once you've added the API key to the files.

 ## Running the app

 As mentioned earlier, you can run this app in a number of different contexts.
 We'll start with running locally, then look at a deployment to CF, and finally Kyma / k8s.